Gaps, Ambiguity, and Establishing Complexity-Class Containments via Iterative Constant-Setting: Definitions

 $\naturalnumber = \{0,1,2,\dots\}$. $\naturalnumberpositive = \{1,2,\dots\}$.
 Each positive natural number, other than 1, is prime or composite.
 A prime number is a number that has no positive divisors other than 1 and itself. $\primes = \{i \in \naturalnumber \condition i$ is a prime$\} = \{2,3,5,7,11,\dots\}$.
 A composite number is one that has at least one positive divisor other than 1 and itself; $\composites = \allowbreak\{i \in \naturalnumber \condition i$ is a composite number$\} = \{4,6,8,9,10,12,\dots\}$. $\realnumber$ is the set of all real numbers, $\realnumberpositive = \{x \in \realnumber \condition x > 0\}$, and $\realnumberatleastone = \{x \in \realnumber \condition x \geq 1\}$.

-All logs in this paper (thus those involved in log, loglog, logloglog, loglogloglog, and $\log^{[i]}$, and also those called within the definitions of $\log^*$ and our new $\log^\circledast$) are base~2.
+All logarithms in this paper---including those involved in log, loglog, and logloglog, those invoked by the definitions of $\log^{[i]}$ and $\log^*$ in the next paragraph, and also those in the definition of our new $\log^\circledast$ which appears later---are base~2.
 Also, each call of the log function in this paper, $\log(\cdot)$, is implicitly a shorthand for $\log(\max(1,\cdot))$.
 We do this so that formulas such as $\log\log\log(\cdot)$ do not cause domain problems on small inputs.
 (Admittedly, this is also distorting log in the domain-valid open interval (0,1).
 However, that interval never comes into play in our paper except incidentally when iterated logs drop something into it, and also in the definitions of $\log^*$ and $\log^\circledast$, but in those cases we will argue that the max happens not to change what those evaluate to there.)
+For any function $f$, we use $f^{[n]}$ to denote function iteration: $f^{[0]}(\alpha) = \alpha$ and inductively, for each $n\in \naturalnumber$, $f^{[n+1]}(\alpha) = f(f^{[n]}(\alpha))$.
+For each real number $\alpha \geq 0$, $\log^*(\alpha)$ (``(base 2) log star of $\alpha$'') is the smallest natural number $k$ such that $\log^{[k]}(\alpha) \leq 1$.
+Although the logarithm of 0 is not defined, note that $\log^*(0)$ is well-defined, namely it is 0 since $\log^{[0]}(0) = 0$.\footnote{ Since the definition of $\log^*(\cdot)$ allows values on the interval $[0,1)$, one might worry that the fact that we have globally redefined $\log(\cdot)$ to implicitly be $\log(\max(1,\cdot))$ might be changing what $\log^*(\cdot)$ evaluates to.
+However, it is easy to see that, with or without the max, what this evaluates to in the range $[0,1)$ is 0, and so our implicit max is not changing the value of $\log^*$.}

 As mentioned earlier, for any NPTM $N$ and any string $x$, $\acc_N(x)$ will denote the number of accepting computation paths of $N$ on input $x$. $\sharpp$~\cite{val:j:permanent} is the counting version of NP: $\sharpp = \{f:\sigmastar \rightarrow \naturalnumber \condition (\exists$ NPTM $N) (\forall x \in \sigmastar)[\acc_N(x) = f(x)]\}$. $\parityp$ (``Parity P'') is the class of sets $L$ such that there is a function $f\in\sharpp$ such that, for each string $x$, it holds that $x \in L \iff f(x) \equiv 1 \pmod 2$~\cite{pap-zac:c:two-remarks,gol-par:j:ep}.